 The following article is designed to provide people with advice that is easy to understand about how you can raise poultry in a safe and proper way that will allow all of your birds in Bangladesh to remain disease free.
 There are a large number of things that can cause injuries and sickness to poultry.
 This is why the birds will need to be closely watched each day.
 If sick poultry are eaten, it is only a matter of time until the people who eat them also become sick.
 If you want to find birds for sale, bird classifieds are a good place to look.
 The following steps should be followed to keep poultry healthy and safe.
+If you are planning to start a poultry firm have a look here: Buying and Selling Pet Animals in Bangladesh.

 1. Baby chickens